 Almost one month into the partial shutdown of the U.S. government, there are reports that the impacts on government websites like donotcall.gov and identitytheft.gov are affecting consumers.
 As the shutdown continues and .gov sites are unable to renew expiring security certificates, government websites may be exposed to vulnerabilities that hackers could exploit to gather user data.

-Joel Lytle, Jackson Walker director of information security, discussed this issue on The Geek in Review podcast, co-hosted by Jackson Walker chief knowledge services officer Greg Lambert.
+Joel Lytle, Director of Information Security at Jackson Walker, discussed this issue on The Geek in Review podcast, co-hosted by Jackson Walker Chief Knowledge Services Officer Greg Lambert.

 “If we’re going to .gov sites before they get all this straightened out, we really need to trust but verify,” Joel said.

 Joel recommended that when visiting government websites, users right-click on the security certificate icon in their browsers to view the “certificate chain,” which can help confirm the security of the website.